gravitational/teleport/rfd/0074-sftp-support.md

 As mentioned above, Teleport Node services will re-execute themselves as the SSH login user to handle SFTP connections.
 This will ensure users can only access and modify files they are allowed to.

-Two role options will be added to control whether users can use scp and/or SFTP.

 ### UX